lukas-zip/ASE24/README.md

 To coordinate the different services, a `docker-compose.yml` file in the ASE24 directory orchestrates their integration.

+## Tests

+Tests are executable locally by entering `sh test.sh` to the console (ASE24 directory).
+Furthermore the tests are executed automatically by the CI/CD pipeline (CircleCi) when new commits are pushed to github.

 ## Usage

 To utilize this application, ensure Docker and Docker Compose are installed on your system.
 Once installed, follow these steps in order to run the microservice architecture: